brentp/bwa-meth/README.md

 part of `bwa-meth`--fixing any bugs or updating as needed.

-There are now several (likely better) alternatives for tabulation and SNP calling than provided here.
+There are now several (likely better) alternatives for tabulation and SNP calling than provided here so I will not develop those further.

 For tabulation, bias, and plotting, use [PileOMeth](https://github.com/dpryan79/PileOMeth)